luanpozzobon/MoonVs/README.md

 - [X] Movies and TV Shows search
 - [X] View of complete information about Movies and TV Shows
 - [X] Rate and comment on Movies and TV Shows
-- [ ] Create lists and add titles to the lists
+- [X] Create lists and add content to the lists
 - [ ] Recommendations based on previously watched Movies and TV Shows

 ## 🚀 Access the Project